 International Institute on Race, Equality and Human Rights

-Salary: Commensurate with experience and scale in non-governmental organizations.
+Fee: Commensurate with experience and scale in non-governmental organizations.

-Race and Equality is an equal opportunity employer.
+The Institute is an equal opportunity employer